explosion/spaCy/docs/source/index.rst

 ==============================

 `spaCy`_ is a new library for text processing in Python and Cython.
-I wrote it because I think small companies are terrible at NLP.
+I wrote it because I think small companies are terrible at natural language processing (NLP).
 Or rather: small companies are using terrible NLP technology.

 .. _spaCy: https://github.com/honnibal/spaCy/